stg-tud/sedc/Lecture/README.md

 Software Engineering Design & Construction
 ====

-All lecture material related to the lecture.
+Material related to the lecture.